evreekum/frontend-final-assignment/README.md

 This way your search results will remain open on the homepage.

-Recipe-page:
+RecipePage-page:
 <br>
 The recipe-page features all the information needed to prepare the recipe ie. ingredients, etc..
 It also shows you the nutrients of the recipe and the health labels associated with the recipe.

-Calorie Calculator-page:
+Calorie CalculatorPage-page:
 <br>
-The Calorie Calculator lets you find products and their calories, fat, and carbohydrates content.
+The Calorie CalculatorPage lets you find products and their calories, fat, and carbohydrates content.
 You can add different products together that add up and give you the total amount of calories, fat and carbohydrates.

 Homepage preview: